-Early in his career Dr. Tew dreamed of creating a renowned Neuroscience Institute for Cincinnati.
-Today, the 15-year-old UC Neuroscience Institute features 11 collaborative centers and programs, has achieved a rarefied benchmark with national recognition in 13 neuroscience specialties, ranks among the top neuroscience centers in North America, and treats thousands of patients from around the region each year.
+Early in his career Dr. Tew dreamed of creating a comprehensive Neuroscience Institute for Cincinnati.
+Today, the 20-year-old UC Gardner Neuroscience Institute features numerous collaborative programs and ranks as a leading regional neuroscience center, treating thousands of patients each year.

 Dr. Tew has been a member of the United Way of Greater Cincinnati's Tocqueville Society since 2004 and was a member of the cabinet for the 2009 campaign.
 He is a member of the board of directors of the Cincinnati Opera, Cincinnati Museum Center, University of Cincinnati Foundation, Wake Forest School of Medicine, and Mayfield Clinic.
 He is an advisory board member of the UC Brain Tumor Center, Campbell University, and Clever Crazes for Kids, and he is a member of the Literary Club of Cincinnati and the Commonwealth and Commercial Clubs of Cincinnati.
 He is a former member of the Xavier University Board of Trustees.
 He is a member of Bellarmine Parish at Xavier University and a Knight of the Order of Malta.

 Dr. Tew has written more than 300 journal articles and chapters and has co-authored 4 books.